josemaldonadojr/learn-linux-tv-ansible/README.md

 `ansible all --list-hosts`

-Lists all the hosts in the inventory file specified in the ansible.cfg configuration file.
+* Lists all the hosts in the inventory file specified in the ansible.cfg configuration file.

+`ansible all -m gather_facts`

+* Gathers information about managed hosts

+`ansible all -m gather_facts --limit 10.211.55.3`

+* --limit: Option that can be used with the ansible command to specify a subset of hosts to run the command on.